Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Formulation and immobilisation

 With a enzyme purchased or self-produced it needs to be specified, how it was used in the reaction.
-We have identified two categories in which a biocatalyst can be applied to a reaction: immobilised, or non immobilised.
+Two categories have been identified for applying a biocatalyst to a reaction: immobilized and non immobilised.

 ## Non immobilised biocatalysts